Talk that Alibaba's high-flying IPO signals a top for the stock market is wrong, pros on CNBC's "Halftime Report" say.» Read More

 The Fast Money traders take a look at today's biggest market movers.

 Alibaba founder Jack Ma told CNBC Friday he is inspired by "Forrest Gump."
 Wendy Finerman, Oscar winning producer behind "Forrest Gump" says the billionaire and movie character share the ability to find a "diamond in rough."

 The "Fast Money" traders share their final trades of the day.

-Lee is host on CNBC's “Fast Money,” and “Options Action.”
+Melissa Lee is the host of CNBC's “Fast Money” and “Options Action.”

 Najarian, the "Pit Boss," is cofounder of optionMONSTER.com, a news site for options traders.

 Alibaba's high-flying IPO doesn't signal a top for the stock market, pros on CNBC's "Halftime Report" say.

 Don't fear the "death cross," the Ritholtz Wealth Management CEO says.
 Here's why.

 Zero-commission brokerage start-up Robinhood picks up $13 million in series-A funding from venture-capital firm Index Ventures.